 On the day of your exam

-- No metal is to be worn between your neck and knees.
+- Do not wear metal between your neck and knees.

-- You should wear pants with no metal eyelets or zippers.
+- Wear pants with no metal eyelets or zippers.

 - You can wear sports bras, as long as they do not have metal in them.

 Here's how to prepare for your MRI: